markjprice/cs10dotnet6/errata.md

 {
   if (number < 0)
   {
+    throw new ArgumentException(
-    throw new ArgumentException("The factorial function is defined for non-negative integers only.");
+      "The factorial function is defined for non-negative integers only.", number, "number");
   }
   else if ((number == 0) || (number == 1))
   {